Arnos Vale Cemetery

-Arnos Vale cemetery is on the A4 road from Bristol to Bath, southeast of the city centre towards Brislington, about 1 mi from Temple Meads railway station and about 2 mi from Bristol bus station.
+Arnos Vale Cemetery is on the A4 road from Bristol to Bath, southeast of the city centre towards Brislington, about 1 mi from Temple Meads railway station and about 2 mi from Bristol bus station.

-The cemetery has a number of listed buildings and monuments, including the Grade II* listed Church of England mortuary chapel, Nonconformist mortuary chapel, entrance lodges and gates and the screen walls to main entrance.
+The cemetery has a number of listed buildings and monuments, including the Grade II* listed Church of England mortuary chapel, Nonconformist mortuary chapel, entrance lodges and gates and the screen walls to the main entrance.

 History

 The cemetery was designed by Charles Underwood in the style of a Greek Necropolis.
 Within a few years of its opening in 1837 it became the most fashionable place to be buried in Bristol.

 During the 20th century the cemetery fell into disrepair, and local groups began campaigning for its restoration.
 In 1987 the owner disclosed plans to exhume the bodies and develop the site for housing.
 Early in the 21st century, following a public campaign, the site was subject to a compulsory purchase order by Bristol City Council.

 In 2003 it was featured on the BBC programme Restoration.
 The cemetery was a South West region runner-up and has since received a £4.8 million Heritage Lottery Fund grant.
-The cemetery is undergoing restoration, however the Mortuary Chapel, Entrance Lodges and Gates and Nonconformist Mortuary Chapel remain on the English Heritage Heritage at Risk Register.
+The cemetery underwent significant restoration, following the Mortuary Chapel, entrance lodges and gates and Nonconformist Mortuary Chapel being added to the English Heritage Heritage at Risk Register.
+They were removed from the list in 2010.